Battle of Drøbak Sound: The secondary batteries fire

-The torpedo battery fires
+The torpedo battery attacks

 Blücher was crippled but remained afloat.
-It continued to move north, which brought it within 500 m of Oscarsborg's torpedo battery.
-Anderssen fired the first torpedo at about 04:30.
-The target's speed was slightly overestimated, and the torpedo struck near the ship's forward turret and caused inconsequential damage.
-The aim was corrected for the second torpedo; it struck amidship in the same area as the first 28 cm shell hit.
+It continued to move north, which brought it within 500 m of Oscarsborg's torpedo battery on North Kaholmen.
+Anderssen launched the first torpedo at about 04:30.
+The target's speed was slightly overestimated, and the torpedo struck near the ship's forward turret, causing inconsequential damage.
+The aim was corrected for the second torpedo; it struck amidships in the same area as the first 28 cm shell hit.
 The hit disabled the engines, blew open bulkheads and caused flooding.
 The ship continued to burn.

-The fortress' third torpedo tube was not fired in case of further targets.
+The fortress' third torpedo tube was not used, being kept in readiness for attacking further targets.
 The other tubes were reloaded.